 Coffee?
 Grow your own!
 In late summer, flowering ornamental 3-4' sun/shade plants produce plentiful fruits whose seeds are extracted, roasted, ground—ready to become your roast.
 Plants produce an initial burst of large, thin, glossy leaves, soon joined by a galaxy of petite, jasmine-scented star-shaped flowers, which, in turn, cue the appearance of yellow berries housing the seeds that, once roasted, are coffee beans.
 Bushes prefer well-drained, moist soil; an occasional dose of fertilizer accelerates growth.
 Begin harvest after second season.
+Tender perennial is hardy in zones 9-11, bring indoors for the winter in cooler zones.

 The amount of sunlight this product needs daily in order to perform well in the garden.
 Full sun means 6 hours of direct sun per day; partial sun means 2-4 hours of direct sun per day; shade means little or no direct sun.